• Home

 Vulnerability Assessment – one product group

-Food Fraud Advisors will prepare a vulnerability assessment for one product or group of similar products manufactured at one site and containing up to 30 ingredients, using the method recommended by the Food Fraud Initiative of Michigan State University or the method recommended by the British Retail Consortium (BRC) for compliance with BRC Issue 7 and Issue 8.
+Food Fraud Advisors’ principal Karen Constable, a leading international food fraud expert, will prepare a vulnerability assessment for one product or group of similar products manufactured at one site and containing up to 30 ingredients, using the method recommended by the Food Fraud Initiative of Michigan State University or the method recommended by the British Retail Consortium (BRC) for compliance with BRC Issue 8.
 You may use pseudonyms and code names to protect the identity of the food business and product names, although accurate descriptions of food items are required.

 The scope of the assessment is vulnerability to economically motivated adulteration, substitution or dilution of the food ingredients or raw materials prior to receipt at the site of manufacture of the product.
 The assessment does not include vulnerabilities to adulteration or tampering that could occur on the site of manufacture of the product.